aci-ref/facilitation_leading_practices/introduction.md

 <a name="whatis-practice"></a>
 <h3>In Practice</h3>

-The bulk of the documentation of best practices lies within chapters for each of the below *[Major Activities of Facilitation](../activities)*.
+The bulk of the documentation of leading practices lies within chapters for each of the below *[Major Activities of Facilitation](../activities)*.

 <table>